girirajvyas/gof-design-patterns/README.md

 ## Summary

 - Use when defining a grammer, Rules or validation
-- usegenerics to make it more powerful
+- use generics to make it more powerful
 - limited to very specific use case
 - Consider the visitor pattern depending on the changes you are expecting.

 ## 4. Iterator pattern :loop:

-## Concepts
+## Concepts (why would you choose)

+- Traverse a container
+- Doesn't expose underlying structure
+- Iterator decouples the algorithms from the data
+- Sequential in nature (not all objects have sequential set of data)
+- Examples:
+    - java.util.Iterator
+    - java.util.Enumeration

+## Design Considerations

+- It is interface based
+- Follws factory method pattern in way you get the instance of iterator
+- Independent, but fail fast
+- Enumerators are fail safe
+- pieces from UML: Iterator, ConcreteIterator

+## Example/Demo